SeanCena/PolyTripper/README.md

 # PolyTripper
-Basically polymapper with added features
+Basically polymapper with added features.
+To test: npm install then npm start